pkrayzel/krayzel.net/content/about.md

 My name is Pavel and I'm based in Prague, Czech Republic.
 To be honest, I live in a small village near to Prague, however no one knows this place, so let's stick with Prague.

-I'm a tech lead, people manager of 5 engineers, father of two kids, husband of one wife and owner of one dog.
+I'm father of two kids, husband of one wife and owner of one dog and also senior software engineer.

-I'm currently leading a distributed team of software engineers spread across the whole Europe.
+I'm currently working in a fully distributed company called Hotjar which has people spread across the whole world, the majority of them in EMEA.
-My team is working for London-based company MADE.COM - currently we're moving "stock inventory & allocations" part of the core legacy system into highly available (24/7) & customer facing micro-service.

 ![about me](images/about_me_small.png)